Learn

 People often take clean water for granted until they lose access to it.

-You might also want to remember:
+You may also want to remember:

 • it is often used with abstract or everyday things;